leukwnl/leukwnl/README.md

 I'm currently riding the AI hype, learning more about large-scale ML and Digital Twinning.

-I'm always interested in speaking, and feel free to reach me at llukewnl@gmail.com!
+I'm always interested in speaking, so feel free to reach me at llukewnl@gmail.com.

 Aside from engineering, I enjoy writing about film and game design, and pursue some acting/performance on the side.